scverse/governance/developer/gpu_ci.md

 ## Goal

-We want to ensure that all scverse packages that can utilize the GPU test all relevant functions via CI.
+We want to ensure that all scverse packages with GPU support test all relevant functions via CI.

 ## Setup

 The current setup has several components:

 1. A setup on [cirun](https://cirun.io) that activates self-hosted Github Actions Runners that we specify.
-2. An AWS Account that is connected to cirun and associated machine images.
+2. An AWS Account that is connected to cirun which further provdes machine images.
 3. Configuration files on the target Github repostitory for cirun and Github actions.

 ### cirun